Reversible canted persistent spin textures with large spin splitting in two-dimensional ferroelectric bilayer WTe$_{2}$: INTRODUCTION

-In this paper, we report the emergence of robust and stable PST with large spin splitting in the two-dimensional ferroelectric bilayer WTe$_{2}$.
+In this paper, through first-principles density-functional theory (DFT) calculations, we report the emergence of robust and stable PST in the 2D ferroelectric bilayer WTe$_{2}$.
 Recently, it has been reported that the bilayer WTe$_{2}$ is semimetal exhibiting interlayer sliding ferroelectricity \cite{Fei2018, Pankaj, Wang2019, LiuX, YangQing}, thus achieving the stable PST is expected to be useful for non-volatile spintronics.
-By performing first-principles density-functional theory (DFT) calculations, we show that the PST is observed in the spin-split states near the Fermi level having large spin splitting.
-We observed a uniform spin configuration in the substantially large region in the FBZ, which is unidirectionally tilted along the $yz$ plane.
-Such a peculiar PST dubbed canted PST, which is strongly different from the previously discovered PST reported on conventional semiconductor QW \cite{Bernevig, Walser2012, Sasaki2014} and 2D material systems with in-plane ferroelectricity \cite{Ai2019, Absor2021c, Absor2019a, Anshory2020, Absor2019b, Lee2020, Absor2021a, Absor2021b, Jia}.
-By using $\vec{k}\cdot\vec{p}$-based symmetry analysis, we clarified that the canted PST observed in the present systems is enforced by the out-of-plane mirror $M_{yz}$ symmetry of the $C_{s}$ point group.
-More importantly, we found that this typical PST can be effectively reversed upon ferroelectric switching, which is demonstrated through the application of an out-of-plane external electric field.
-Therefore, our study suggested that an electrically controllable PST in the present system for spintronics is plausible.
+We find that a unidirectional spin configuration is observed in the spin-split bands around the Fermi level, which is tilted along the $yz$ plane in the first Brillouin zone (FBZ), forming a canted PST.
+Such a peculiar PST is strongly different from the well-known PST discovered on semiconductor QW \cite{Bernevig, Walser2012, Sasaki2014}, bulk systems \cite{Tao2018, HZhao}, and various 2D ferroelectric materials \cite{Ai2019, Absor2021c, Absor2019a, Anshory2020, Absor2019b, Lee2020, Absor2021a, Absor2021b, Jia}.
+Our $\vec{k}\cdot\vec{p}$-based symmetry analysis clarified that the observed canted PST in the present systems is enforced by the out-of-plane mirror $M_{yz}$ symmetry of the $C_{s}$ point group.
+More importantly, we found that the orientation of the canted PST can be effectively reversed upon ferroelectric switching, which is demonstrated through the application of an out-of-plane external electric field.
+This reversible canted PST, which is not found in the previously reported canted PST on the monolayer TMDCs such as monolayers WTe$_{2}$ \cite{JGarcia} and MoTe$_{2}$ \cite{Vila}, is promising for non-volatile and efficient spintronic applications.